Code

 Run Agent

-python cookbook/models/ibm/watsonx/storage.py
+python cookbook/models/ibm/watsonx/db.py

 This example shows how to use PostgreSQL storage with IBM WatsonX to maintain conversation state across multiple interactions.
 It creates an agent with a PostgreSQL storage backend and sends multiple messages, with the conversation history being preserved between them.
+Note: You need to install the sqlalchemy package and have a PostgreSQL database available.